KG700/Thermostat-revisited-React/README.md

 The thermostat will indicate your energy usage by displaying a green background if the temperature is below 18 degrees, neutral grey if it's between 18 and 25 degrees, and red if it's above the 25 degrees.

+Select a city in the drop down box to show the current temperature of that city.

 ### Future developments:
-1. Finish creating Sinatra backend
-2. Link temperature to Open Weather API to return the temperature of the selected city.
-3. Update with tests.
+1. Update with tests.
+2. Add a Spinner component to handle slight delays when api calls are being made